msaharan/tinkering_with_asya/agentic_customer_support/docs/ray-deployment.md

 - Compare resource usage vs Asya deployment
 - Feed insights into `docs/asya-docs-page.md` and any public write-ups

-This runbook completes the “Build on Ray Serve – Deploy and validate” milestone by providing a reproducible deployment + validation workflow.
-Execute it on RunPod to gather empirical data for the comparison study.
+This runbook completes the "Build on Ray Serve – Deploy and validate" milestone by providing a reproducible deployment + validation workflow.
+Execute it on your Kubernetes cluster to gather empirical data for the comparison study.